wsfreund/RingerCore/readme.md

 # Installation

 This package cannot be installed by itself.
-Please take a look on the projects which have other dependencies needed by this package:
+Consider installing one of the RootCore projects using this package:

  - [RingerTuning](https://github.com/wsfreund/RingerTuning) [recommended]: this project contains only the packages needed for tuning the discriminators;
  - [RingerProject](https://github.com/joaoVictorPinto/RingerProject): Use this git repository, however, if you want to install all packages related to the Ringer algorithm.